Grab reader's attention. Q: How?

 * Too much DETAIL in the first paragraph

-can overwhelm the reader... such as too many characters.
+...can overwhelm the reader... such as too many characters.
 Remember, you only have one paragraph - the first one - to grab - and hold - the reader's attention.
-The action taking pace needs to be simple and concise, the number of people involved as few as possible (too many names confuse), with not too much of the plot revealed in the one session.
+The action needs to be simple and concise, the number of people as few as possible (too many names confuse), and not too much plot revealed initially.
 Again, leave the reader with a sense of anticipation, wanting to know more - but with a promise that all will be revealed as the story unfolds.

-Initially, remain focused on a small segment of what will ensue later.
+Initially, focus on a small segment of what will ensue later.

 Phew!
 That is so much to take in.
 BUT DON'T PANIC!
 You don't have to apply all the *starred* items above in the one paragraph.

-Remember, these are pointers, suggestions - not instructions - so use what works for you and focus on that.
+Remember, these are pointers, suggestions - not instructions.
+Use what works for you.

 DIALOGUE - an essential creative writing ingredient